napari/napari.github.io/applications/dask.md

 > **Note**: This tutorial is not meant to promote a folder of TIFFs as a "good way" to store large datasets on disk;
 > but it is undoubtedly a common scenario in microscopy.
 > Chunked formats such as `hdf5` or `zarr` are superior in many ways,
-> but they do require the user to either duplicate their data,
+> but they do require the user to either duplicate their data
 > or go "all in" and delete the original data after conversion.
 > And while `napari` can easily handle something like a `zarr` store,
 > it can be a bit more limiting inasmuch as it requires programs that are capable of viewing it (i.e. you can't necessarily just drag it into Fiji ...)